-The Human Development and Family Studies (HDFS) program is one of a very limited number of programs in the U.S. that offers a Ph.D. in Human Development and Family Studies (HDFS).
+The Human Development and Family Sciences (HDFS) program is one of a limited number of programs in the U.S. that offers a Ph.D. in HDFS.
 Ph.D. students will develop an area of specialization in conjunction with their Major Advisor and the members of their advisory committee.
 The research conducted by doctoral students in the Department is expected to be original, of high quality, and to extend the existing research within the HDFS field.